ryankiros/layer-norm/README.md

 * Theano
 * A recent version of [NumPy](http://www.numpy.org/) and [SciPy](http://www.scipy.org/)

+Along with the Theano version described below, we also include a torch implementation in the torch_modules directory.

 ## Setup

 Available is a file layers.py which contain functions for layer normalization (LN) and 4 RNN layers: GRU, LSTM, GRU+LN and LSTM+LN.
 The GRU and LSTM functions are added to show what differs from the functions that use LN.